 A special feature of Crowdpear is that interest is calculated from the first day of the investment.
 On other crowdfunding platforms, the payment is usually made at the end of the loan term.

-It is also important to note that Crowdpear acts as an intermediary between the borrowers and the investors.
+It is also important to note that Crowdpear acts as an intermediary between borrowers and investors.
 This means that the loan agreements are concluded with the borrower and not with the platform.
-So if Crowdpear had to file for insolvency, the claims would still exist.
+In case Crowdpear had to file for insolvency, the claims would still exist.

 Costs and Fees